 Temperature control - this is an advanced technology in vaporizers that lets the user set the temperature for the device instead of the true wattage or voltage.

-Thermal runaway - a rare but potentially dangerous occurence where a series of events lead to the simultaneous explosion of rechargeable lithium batteries.
+Thermal runaway - a rare but potentially dangerous occurrence where a series of events lead to the simultaneous explosion of rechargeable lithium batteries.
 Thermal runaway can occur due to many reasons including shortage, overcharging, and battery stacking.

 Throat hit - the sensation produced by the vaporizer when the vapor hits the user’s throat.